VCF Vaginal Contraceptive (Nonoxynol 9 Gel)

 - If you want to douche, wait at least 6 hours after last intercourse.

-- If used the right way, VCF Vaginal Contraceptive (nonoxynol 9 gel) works at once.
-Each use lasts for up to 1 hour.
-Use VCF Vaginal Contraceptive (nonoxynol 9 gel) again before each time you have sex.
+- If used the correct way before you have sex, VCF Vaginal Contraceptive (nonoxynol 9 gel) works right away and lasts for up to 1 hour.
+Use VCF Vaginal Contraceptive (nonoxynol 9 gel) again each time you have sex.

 What do I do if I miss a dose?